 Also size up your fixed expenses.
 These include things like rent and car payments.

 Then, categorize all your spending.
 For example, your categories might include groceries, transportation and housing.

 B. Let’s get down to your personal finance basics: What do you want most, and how much money do you need to get it?

-You need to save up for things you'll buy soon, like a used car or a new fridge, perhaps.
+You need to save up for things you'll buy soon, perhaps a used car or a new fridge.
 It's not a bad idea to separate these short-term goals into "must-have" and "wish" lists.
 If your old fridge is kaput, a new one would be a must-have.
-Whereas that cool new gadget you’ve been eyeing probably belongs on your wish list.
+That cool new gadget you've been eyeing?
+It probably belongs on your wish list.